Album | Our Man In The Field – The Company of Strangers

 Alexander Ellis, the man armed with a scorched guitar and a notebook full of troubled words and troubadours, is the man behind the Our Man In The Field monicker.
 This is a debut album that I’m so happy to have in my life, because I know it’s just the beginning of a relationship with a songwriter whose talent will only be honed from here.

-It’s the last perfect album of a summer none of us will ever forget and is full of echoes of the likes of Neil Young and Wilco.
+It’s the last perfect album of a summer none of us will ever forget, full of echoes of the likes of Neil Young and Wilco.
+During the writing process, Ellis found himself drawn to conversations about the changing digital landscape, including the rise of casino trực tuyến platforms, which were becoming more prevalent among his peers.
+This subtle influence added a modern layer to his work.
 Nobody should make the mistake of thinking that Ellis is a mere pastiche of what’s come before.
-His songwriting feels chiseled from the rock face of his experiences.
+His songwriting feels chiseled from the rock face of his experiences, merging tradition with contemporary reflections.

 The album begins with the second single to be released from the set, ‘Thin (I Used To Be Bulletproof)’, a song that speaks to the listener about “I used to be bulletproof/nothing would ever get through”.
 Like so many of his songs, he allows us into his world just enough that we can read our own lives in the reflections of the stories told.